rovellipaolo/NinjaDroid/README.md

 ## Overview:

-NinjaDroid uses a modified version of the Androguard `AXMLParser` (by Anthony Desnos) together with a series of other Python scripts (by Paolo Rovelli) based on `aapt`, `keytool`, string and such to extract a series of information from a given APK package, such as:
+NinjaDroid uses a modified version of the Androguard `AXMLParser` (https://github.com/appknox/pyaxmlparser) together with a series of other Python scripts (by Paolo Rovelli) based on `aapt`, `keytool`, `string` and such to extract a series of information from a given APK package, such as:

 - APK file info (i.e. file size, MD5, SHA-1, SHA-256 and SHA-512);
 - App info (e.g. app name, package name, version, lists of permissions, list of Activities/Services/BroadcastReceivers, etc...);